dbt vs Airflow: Which data tool is best for your organization?

 Common misconception: dbt means dbt Cloud

 A common misunderstanding within the data community is that dbt = dbt Cloud.
 When people say dbt they are referring to dbt Core. dbt Cloud is a commercial offering by dbt Labs and it is built upon dbt Core.
 It provides additional functionalities to the open source framework; these include a scheduler for automating dbt runs, alongside hosting, monitoring, and an integrated development environment (IDE).
 This means that you can use the open source dbt Core framework without paying for dbt Cloud, however, you will not get the added features dbt Cloud offers such as the scheduler.
 If you are using dbt Core you will eventually need an orchestrator such as Airflow to get the job done.
+For more information, check out our article where we cover the differences between dbt cloud vs dbt core.

 The scheduler: Automating dbt runs